 Ontario Immigrant Nominee Program: How to apply

-The Ministry of Citizenship, Immigration and International Trade (MCIIT) is the first point of contact and referral for companies or individual investors making an investment in Ontario who want to facilitate the permanent resident status of needed employees.
+The Ministry of Citizenship and Immigration (MCI) is the first point of contact and referral for companies or individual investors making an investment in Ontario who want to facilitate the permanent resident status of needed employees.

 The application process for companies making an investment as three steps:

 Step One: Referral

 - Companies who are making an investment in Ontario and want to recruit or relocate key foreign nationals on a permanent basis fill out the Investment Referral Form and send it to Ontario Immigrant Nominee Program at email@example.com.

 - Upon receiving the completed Investment Referral Form, the Ministry of Citizenship and Immigration (MCI) will refer investment proposals that may meet program guidelines to another Ontario ministry as follows:

 - MCI will determine the most appropriate Ontario ministry to assess the investment proposal.